imdanielmedina/damepsicologia/content/pages/style-guide.md

 subtitle: >-
-  Below are the main technical and soft skills that I have developed in my comprehensive training as a professional, which can be useful in fulfilling tasks related to psychological discipline
+  Below are the main technical and soft skills that I have developed in my comprehensive training as a professional, which can be useful in fulfilling tasks related to psychological disciplin
 seo:
   title: Theme Style Guide
   description: A reference for suggested typographic treatment and styles for your content